Ehasan07/E-card/README.md

 1.  **Register/Login:** Create a new account or log in to an existing one.
 2.  **Create E-Card:** From the dashboard, click on "Create E-Card" and fill in your details.
-3.  **Customize:** Choose a background style and upload a profile picture.
+3.  **Customize:** Choose backgrounds or enter custom colors, upload a profile picture, and see changes live.
 4.  **Save and View:** Save your e-card to generate a unique URL and QR code.
-5.  **Share:** Share your e-card using the provided URL or by downloading the QR code.
+5.  **Share:** Share your e-card using the provided URL, native share button, or downloaded QR code; copy contact info or save it as a vCard in one click.

 ### Admin Flow

 1.  **Admin Login:** Navigate to `/my-admin/login/` and log in using your superuser credentials.
-2.  **View Statistics:** See the total number of users and e-cards on the platform.
+2.  **View Statistics:** See the total number of users, cards, and queue size via animated metric cards.
-3.  **Manage E-Cards:** View a list of all e-cards and delete any that are inappropriate or no longer needed.
+3.  **Manage E-Cards:** Review all e-cards with quick actions, then jump back home or log out via the navigation buttons.

 ## Production Deployment